-One of the things that frustrates me the most is inefficiency.
+One of the things that frustrate me the most is inefficiency.
 We’re in Q4 of 2018 right now, but a lot of business owners seem to still live in the 90s.

 I’m speaking for both here and abroad.
 So it’s not that the Philippines is behind on technology adaptation.
 The problem is that of the people running the business.

 I am reading this book about the history of businesses and I got reminded of this quote again:

 There are no business problems, only people problems.